vocdoni/docs/docs/architecture/components/process.md

     "proof": "0x1234...",  // ZK Proof
-    "nonce": "1234567890",  // Unique number per vote attempt, so that replay attacks can't reuse this payload "nullifier": "0x1234...",   // Hash of the private key + processId "vote-package": "base64-vote-package"  // base64(jsonString) or base64( encrypt(jsonString) )
+    "nonce": "1234567890",  // Unique number per vote attempt, so that replay attacks can't reuse this payload "nullifier": "0x1234...",   // Hash of the private key + processId "encryptionKeyIndexes": [0, 1, 2, 3, 4],  // (optional) On encrypted votes, contains the (sorted) indexes of the keys used to encrypt
+    "vote-package": "base64-vote-package"  // base64(jsonString) or base64( encrypt(jsonString) )
 }
 ```